 β Atypical (Second Generation)

-π NCLEX Tip: Watch for NMS β sudden high fever, muscle rigidity, confusion.
-Itβs an emergency!
+π NCLEX Tip: Recognize NMS symptoms β high fever, muscle rigidity, and confusion.
+Respond immediately; this is a medical emergency.

 π§ 3οΈβ£ Mood Stabilizers